QUIT PANIC ATTACKS

 I suffered panic attacks for nine long, miserable, years.
 My GP sent me to all manner of consultants and they all said the same thing.
 'I can find nothing wrong with you'.

-I was referred to Dr Claude Lum, a respiratory consultant.
-And I can tell you that I only attended my appointment with him out of sheer curiosity.
-I had no hope of a positive outcome from such a visit because, well, what connection could there possibly be between a respiratory consultant and panic attacks?
+I was referred to the late Dr Claude Lum, a respiratory consultant .
+And when the day dawned for my appointment, I can tell you that the only reason I attended was out of sheer curiosity.
+I really had no hope of a positive outcome from such a visit because, well, what connection could there possibly be between a respiratory consultant and panic attacks?

 I quickly found out.

-Dr Lum diagnosed that I was suffering from Chronic Habitual Hyperventilation Syndrome.
-A debilitating, insidious illness caused though an incorrect breathing pattern.
+Dr Lum diagnosed that I was suffering from Chronic Habitual Hyperventilation Syndrome (HVS).
+A debilitating, insidious illness caused through breathing in a dysfunctional way.

 It sounds really off the wall doesn’t it?
-Yet I’m living proof that panic attacks and dozens of other seemingly inexplicable symptoms are caused through a dysfunctional breathing pattern.
+Yet I’m living proof that panic attacks and dozens of other seemingly inexplicable symptoms are caused through an incorrect breathing pattern.

 I HAVEN’T HAD A PANIC ATTACK IN OVER THIRTY YEARS